blac-byte/MeetMyProf/app/models/README.md

      is_active - boolean value

    - Student (notice the email format)
+     Admin controlled table.
+Has no write interaction from the program.
      | reg_id | user_id | batch | email                                   |
      |--------|---------|-------|-----------------------------------------|
      | 1      | 1       | ALL03  | blac.byte2025@vitstudent.ac.in |